jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 The save condition decides when an @rdf resource is saved given all canonical collections (@sec:canonical-collection) that are eligable to save the resource.
 Optionally, additional context could be given as input to the save condition.
-A canonacal collection can have multiple save conditions, and each save condition is accompanied with a resource description (@sec:resource-description) and an update condition (@sec:update-condition).
+A canonacal collection can have multiple save conditions, and each save condition is has an update condition (@sec:update-condition) and therefore a resource description (@sec:resource-description).
 We suggest six save conditions:
 #inline-enum[
 + state required, and